 On August 20, 2024, we and two of our executive officers were named as defendants in a purported federal securities law class action filed in the United States District Court for the Eastern District of Virginia, captioned Michal Bousso v.
-Spire Global, Inc. et al., Court File No. 1:24-cv-1458 (the "Bousso Lawsuit").
+Spire Global, Inc. et al., Court File No. 1:24-cy-1458 (the "Bousso Lawsuit").
 On October 14, 2024, a second plaintiff filed a similar lawsuit against us and three current or former executive officers, also in the United States District Court for the Eastern District of Virginia, captioned Kohei Tagawa v.
-Spire Global, Inc. et al., Court File No. 1:24-cv-1810 (the "Tagawa Lawsuit").
-On November 22, 2024, the court consolidated the Bousso Lawsuit and the Tagawa Lawsuit, appointed Michal Bousso as lead plaintiff, and renamed the case to "In re Spire Global, Inc. Securities Litigation," Master File No. 1:24-cv-1458-MSN-WEF (the "Master Securities Lawsuit").
+Spire Global, Inc. et al., Court File No. 1:24-cv-1810 (the "Tagawa Lawsuit"), On November 22, 2024, the court consolidated the Bousso Lawsuit and the Tagawa Lawsuit, appointed Michal Bousso as lead plaintiff, and renamed the case to "In re Spire Global, Inc. Securities Litigation," Master File No. 1:24-cv-1458-MSN-WEF (the "Master Securities Lawsuit").
 On December 23, 2024, the plaintiff filed an amended complaint in the Master Securities Lawsuit, which alleges violations of Sections 10(b) and 20(a) of the Exchange Act (and Rule 10b-5 thereunder), arising from or relating to our announcements in August 2024 that certain of our previously issued audited and unaudited financial statements should not be relied upon.
 Plaintiff alleges that we and the individual defendants made false or misleading statements relating to (1) how revenue was recognized for pre-space services for certain space contracts, and (2) how costs for certain contracts were characterized.
 The plaintiff seeks to represent a class of shareholders who purchased or otherwise acquired our common stock between May 11, 2022 and August 14, 2024.
 The plaintiff seeks damages and other relief, including attorneys' fees and costs.
 The defendants are vigorously defending this lawsuit.
 On January 22, 2025, the defendants moved to dismiss the amended complaint in its entirety.
-The court in the Master Securities Lawsuit without prejudice.
+The court in the Master Securities Lawsuit held argument on our motion to dismiss on March 14, 2025.
+After hearing argument from both sides, the court issued its order on the record dismissing the Master Securities Lawsuit without prejudice.
 The court granted the plaintiff 30 days to consider whether to amend.